-The Transportation Department issues permits that regulate activities in the right-of-way.
-These permits help maintain the integrity of Boulder County’s road system and protect the health, safety and welfare of the traveling public.
+The Public Works (PW), formerly Transportation, and Community Planning and Permitting (CP&P), formerly Land Use, departments issue permits that regulate activities in the public right-of-way.
+These permits help maintain the integrity of Boulder County’s road system and protect the health, safety, and welfare of the traveling public.

-- Special Events – a special event permit is required whenever an event uses a road in unincorporated Boulder County.
+- Special Events (CP&P) – A special event permit is required whenever an event uses a road in unincorporated Boulder County.

-- Access Permits (TAP) – For permitting access to and associated improvements for private access to county roads (driveways, bridges, and culverts).
+- Access Permits (CP&P) – For permitting access to and associated improvements for private access to county roads (driveways, bridges, and culverts).

-- Right-of-Way Requests– Boulder County, by state statue, regulates utility and other construction in the right-of-way to maintain access to utilities, ensure the integrity of roads, and to ensure safety and traffic flow.
+- Right-of-Way Requests (CP&P)- Boulder County, by state statue, regulates utility and other construction in the right-of-way to maintain access to utilities, ensure the integrity of roads, and to ensure safety and traffic flow.

-- Road Service Requests – For making requests for repairs or maintenance of county roads and infrastructure
+- Road Service Requests (PW)- For making requests for repairs or maintenance of county roads and infrastructure

-- Road Maintenance Agreement – To conduct work in non-maintained county right-of-way.
+- Road Maintenance Agreement (PW)- To conduct work in non-maintained county right-of-way.
 Provides parameters on what can be done; includes plans

-- Oversize/Overweight Permit– Regulates the use of the right-of-way by vehicles and equipment that exceeds state or local size and weight limits.
+- Oversize/Overweight Permit(PW)- Regulates the use of the right-of-way by vehicles and equipment that exceeds state or local size and weight limits.

-- Utility Construction Permit – For regulated and non-regulated public and private utilities; includes plans
+- Utility Construction Permit (PW)- For regulated and non-regulated public and private utilities; includes plans